A5hleyRich/delightful-downloads/readme.txt

 **Documentation**

-The Delightful Downloads documentation can be found at the root folder of this plugin for further instructions (documentation.txt)
+The Delightful Downloads documentation can be found at the root folder of this plugin for further instructions (documentation.txt and documentation-styles.pdf)

 **Requirements**